erum-data-idt/LogAnalysisFramework/README.md

 # Introduction

-Log-analysis frameworks are based on the idea of events over time (timestamps).
+Our goal is to develop a framework for the analysis of logs produced in user jobs, which can be easily deployed as an additional Docker layer on top of pre-existing containers used to execute a given payload.
 The requirements for selecting the components of a containerized log-analysis framework can be summarized as follows:
 The framework should have the least number of components The components should be light-weight, open-source projects widely used in industry Ease of process configuration and management.
 Unprivileged containers typically lack init systems, which require kernel functionality.
 It is important to avoid components that have complicated init-scripts handled by systemd or SysVinit.